About

 TAFE Admission Pathway

-If you have a completed Diploma, Advanced Diploma post school or Certificate IV in Adult Tertiary Preparation (CATP) through TAFE, can also apply for direct admission to Griffith for a range of programs and receive credit transfer, which may reduce the time it will take to complete your degree.
+If you have a completed Diploma, Advanced Diploma post-school or Certificate IV in Adult Tertiary Preparation (CATP) through TAFE, you can also apply for direct admission to Griffith for a range of programs and receive credit transfer, which may reduce the time it will take to complete your degree.
 Use our Credit Precedent Database to find out how a qualification from TAFE could translate to credit transfer for your Griffith studies.
 For details on how these qualifications are assessed visit VET Pathways to Griffith.

 Griffith College Pathways